 The 2010 running was won by French jockey Stéphane Pasquier on Special Duty following a stewards’ inquiry which resulted in the disqualification of first-past-the-post Jacqueline Quest who was deemed to have bumped into her rival.
 Extraordinarily, Special Duty won the French 1000 Guineas later in the same month – also after a stewards’ inquiry.

 In 2011 Frankie Dettori and Godolphin teamed up for their third triumph in the race thanks to Blue Bunting, who came from nearly last to first to win going away and lead Frankie to one of his trademark flying dismounts in the winner’s enclosure afterwards.

-The biggest surprise came in 1918, when Ferry won at odds of 50-1.
+The biggest surprise came in 2018, when Billesdon Brook won at 66-1.
 The smallest surprise?
-Tontine’s victory in 1825 – she was the only runner.
+Tontine’s victory in 1825, when she was the only runner.

 Current leading jockey: Ryan Moore, 3 wins (2012, 2015, 2016)